Buteogallus woodwardi

-Buteogallus woodwardi is an extinct species of hawk that lived in North America.
-Remains have been found in the La Brea Tar Pits in the United States.
-Although formerly placed in the separate genus Amplibuteo, it is currently recognised as a member of the still extant black hawk genus Buteogallus, within the Buteoninae subfamily that are chiefly referred to as hawks.
-Remains formerly referred to the species from Cuba are now placed in the separate species Buteogallus irpus.
+Buteogallus woodwardi is an extinct species of hawk that inhabited North America during the Pleistocene.
+Fossil remains have been recovered from the La Brea Tar Pits in Southern California.
+The species was formerly classified within the extinct genus Amplibuteo, but is now recognized as a member of Buteogallus, an extant genus of black hawks within the subfamily Buteoninae comprising numerous species commonly referred to as buzzards or hawks.
+Fossil material from Cuba previously assigned to B. woodwardi are now regarded as belonging to a distinct species Buteogallus irpus.

 Description and ecology

-It is one of the largest birds of prey ever found, with an estimated total length 95.6 to 110.2 cm, slightly larger than the Harpy eagle.
-Haast's eagle reached bigger lengths and appears to have been also more robust than Buteogallus woodwardi - Haast's was a forest-dwelling species.
-Buteogallus woodwardi appears to have hunted in open habitats, taking primarily small mammals and reptiles.
+It is among the largest birds of prey known from the fossil record, with an estimated total length of 95.6 to 110.2 cm, making it slightly larger than the modern Harpy eagle.
+Haast's eagle attained greater lengths and appears to have been more robustly built than Buteogallus woodwardi.
+Unlike the forest-dwelling Haast's eagle, B. woodwardi appears to have preferred more open habitats, where it prayed primarily on small mammals and reptiles.